 Besides reading on the bus, Song did not like to read much in general, arguing that he had other things to do.
 He mentioned that he was thinking about starting to read 'big' books.
 He asked the researcher about the exact word to describe these and was looking for the word novel.
 One of his best friends at school liked to read novels and Song also wanted to start reading them.
 Song liked to read Manga, Japanese comic books, in English from time to time.
 Song would read the news in Norwegian for about 20 to 30 minutes while sitting on the bus on his way to school.
 He chose his stories by reading the titles of the stories and not looking at the pictures.
-He would read the whole article, so that he would get all the information about the story.
-Once he had finished the first article, he would go back to the first page and look for another story.
+He would read the method the first article, he would go back to the first page and look for another story.
 He decided not to click on the suggestions mentioned under the first article.
 He would read some articles again in order to make sure that he had understood them properly.
 He mentioned an article about Syria he had read earlier and that he had read it several times to make sure that he had understood it properly.
 He would not really recommend articles to friends.